dadhi/FastExpressionCompiler/README.md

 It won't speed-up compilation alone but may speed-up the construction.
 2. Using `expr.TryCompileWithPreCreatedClosure` and `expr.TryCompileWithoutClosure` when you know the
 expression at hand and may optimize for delegate with the closure or for "static" delegate.

-Both optimizations are visible in benchmark results: search for `LightExpression` and `FastCompiledLambdaWithPreCreatedClosure` respectively.

 ---
 <a target="_blank" href="https://icons8.com/icons/set/bitten-ice-pop">Bitten Ice Pop icon</a> icon by <a target="_blank" href="https://icons8.com">Icons8</a>